WitnessAngel/witness-angel-cryptolib/Readme.rst

 Summary
 ----------------

-The WACryptolib is a toolkit aimed at handling secure configuration-driven containers, called *cryptainers*.
+The Witness Angel Cryptolib is a toolkit aimed at handling secure configuration-driven containers, called *cryptainers*.

 By leveraging a flexible JSON-based format called *cryptoconf*, users can define their own hybrid cryptosystem, recursively combining symmetric cihers, asymmetric ciphers, shared secrets, and data signatures.